sofakid/dandy/README.md

 When you are done rendering, call `dandy.continue()`.
 If you don't then when you queue the prompt comfy will wait forever at your node.
 If you don't want to, you can hit the freeze button, it will continue.

 Images and Masks
 ----------------

 In a `DandyLand` or your custom `DandyTown` node, images are collected and loaded as DOM elements, avalible in `dandy.image[]` and `dandy.mask[]`.
 To output an image or mask, render something to an html `canvas`.
 It will be collected and sent out the `image` and `mask` outputs.
 The mask will be converted to greyscale.
 If you have multiple canvases, you will output a batch, and if they aren't the same size the batching will resize them.

 Masks are just greyscale images.

+There is a type `image_url`, the collector nodes can send the images as base64 urls and send them instead of a batch of image tensors, this avoids the resizing that needs to happen when batching.

 Dandy Editors
 -------------

 You have editor nodes for JS, HTML, CSS, JSON, YAML, strings, and a prompt.

-You can change alot of settings with the Dandy Editor Settings node, fonts, theme, keybindings, etc..
+You can change alot of settings with the `Dandy Editor Settings` node, fonts, theme, keybindings, etc..

 F11 makes them fullscreen.

 There are preview nodes, these are read-only editors to examine strings, ints, floats, booleans.

 If you load and save files, you are uploading and downloading files, it doesn't sync with any files on the filesystem.

-You can change editor settings with the `Dandy Editor Settings` node.

 Dandy Loaders
 -------------